On Monday, Saudi Arabia's Crown Prince Mohammed bin Salman announced the establishment of the Green Initiative Foundation.

 The UN said it was following the news “with great interest”.

 “We very much look forward to hearing more from the kingdom and other G20 members on April 22 at the meeting being organised by the US, and which will be the next milestone,” said Stephane Dujarric, spokesman for UN Secretary General Antonio Guterres.

 The UK’s Prince Charles said that Saudi Arabia's green initiatives contribute to building a sustainable and productive future, indicating that the kingdom's global leadership in the “transition to renewable energy is essential”.

 Why are these projects important to Saudi Arabia?

 Saudi Arabia’s Vision 2030 programme is a massive national reform plan that aims to reduce the kingdom’s dependence on oil revenue.
 One aspect is environmental protection and climate targets that involve diversifying energy production from fossil fuels to renewable sources.

-Saudi Arabia, as the region’s largest economy, has long sought to be leading force in shaping the Middle East and co-ordinating regional responses to crises from conflict to hunger to climate change.
+Saudi Arabia, as the region’s largest economy, has long sought to be a leading force in shaping the Middle East and coordinating regional responses to crises from conflict to hunger to climate change.

 How has Saudi Arabia protected the environment in the past?